DiscipleTools/disciple-tools-documentation/disciple-tools-theme/wp-admin/customizations/record-types/modifying.md

 # Modifying Record Type Settings

+## Accessing Record Type Editing Functionality

+`WP Admin > Customizations (D.T) BETA > [Record Type] > Settings`

+__On Desktop__

+1. Access the customizations feature, as described within [Accessing Menu](../accessing-menu.md)
+2. Identify and click on Record Type button located at top of page.
+3. Navigate to `Settings` tab.

+__On Mobile__

+1. Access the customizations feature, as described within [Accessing Menu](../accessing-menu.md)
+2. Identify and click on Record Type button located at top of page.
+3. Navigate to `Settings` tab.

+## Modifying Record Type Workflow

 You can update the display labels and navigation settings for any record type.

 To modify an existing record type: